 Opportunities to climb, slide, swing, run, ride and rock.
 Some examples include slides and spring toys.

 Opportunities to perch hide or play alone.
 Examples include benches, natural landforms and bubble windows.

 Facilitates interaction between children.
 These can include playhouses, double steering wheels and game panels that involve multiple users.

 How Many Play Components Must Be on an Accessible Route?

-Ground level play components are required to have one of each type (creative/cognitive, physical, quiet retreat and social play equipment) based upon the number of elevated play components are available; so one of each type of ground-level play component that is present needs to be located within an accessible route.
+Ground-level play components are required to have one of each type (creative/cognitive, physical, quiet retreat and social play equipment) based upon the number of elevated play components are available; so one of each type of ground-level play component that is present needs to be located within an accessible route.
 On top of this at least 50% of the elevated components must be on the accessible route.

 What are the Requirements for Accessible Routes?

 The term accessible route has been mentioned several times already, but what is it exactly?
-An accessible route is a pathway that is specifically designed in order to provide access for individuals that have disabilities including those using a wheelchair or other mobility device.
+An accessible route is a pathway that is specifically designed to provide access for individuals that have disabilities including those using a wheelchair or other mobility device.

 There are two types of accessible routes:

 An elevated route connects elevated play components on a composite structure.
 Where a ground-level route connects ground components and the transfer system, which connects elevated components.